jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 can build for your customers.
 They will thank you (with their money) for considering their time and helping them achieve their goals.

-In short, lifting heavy ass weights allows you to build a support experience your customers have probably never had before.
+## Takeaway 4

+You will not automate away people by adopting a heavy ass weight approach.
+Instead, you will give them the headroom and the freedom to make amazing things and give your customers superpowers.

 ---